Transform Tools

 Cropping a Photograph

-Cropping a photograph is not only a common operation, but an often underestimated photographer’s tool to compose an image.
+Cropping a photograph is a common operation, but the value of cropping to improve the composition of an image is often underestimated.
 The Image Editor makes it very easy.
-To crop a photograph simply drag a rectangle over the image by holding down the left mouse button and moving the mouse.
+To manually crop a photograph simply drag a rectangle over the image by holding down the left mouse button while moving the mouse.
 You will see a wire frame rectangle appear as you move the mouse.

 A Region from Image Editor Canvas Ready for Manual Crop